kasargeant/warhorse/README.md

 ## Why is Warhorse special?

+In short, because it's ludicrously simple to use - and almost as simple to configure.

+And if Warhorse's suggested project conventions work for you - then your entire project can be automated in less than five minutes and with zero-configuration!

 Warhorse was written as a reaction to the approach taken by build tooling and task runners such as Maven, Gradle, Grunt and Gulp.
-Warhorse aims to be everything that they are not.
-In short, to be:-
+Warhorse aims to be everything that they are not:-

-* An extremely simple to use task-runner
+* An extremely simple to use task-runner,
-* That works "out-the-box" for 90% of projects,
+* Handles all the typical tasks needed by 90% of JavaScript projects,
-* Is based entirely on plain-old-JavaScript-functions!
+* Works "out-the-box" and has "batteries-included".
+No plug-in installations necessary,
-* Is reliable, predictable and simple to modify
+* Is reliable, predictable and simple to modify,
-* Has "batteries-included" - no other installations are required
-* Follows only standards and the most commonly-used practises wherever possible
+* Follows industry standards and the best commonly-used patterns wherever possible,
+* Is lightweight, written in ES2015 style and is hopefully, well-tested and documented.
-* Can crush your enemies.
+* It can crush your enemies!

 ## Usage